Staff and Collaborators

 Todd Downes is the Business Officer for CEHS and splits equal time with the Water Institute, Department of Environmental Sciences and Engineering.
 Prior to working at CEHS, Todd was a senior grants and contracts analyst with the Wilmer Eye Institute, Johns Hopkins University, and from 2002 to 2017 held numerous senior financial positions at Oregon Health and Science University in Portland, OR.
 Todd grew up in Dallas, TX, and received his undergraduate degree from the University of North Texas.
 Currently, he is enrolled in the NC State University online MBA program, and while not studying, he is an avid golfer at the UNC Finley golf course.
 Todd’s role as Business Officer at CEHS includes purchasing and payments, reconciling grant and F&A accounts, preparing and distributing financial reports, process improvement, assisting with Center operations, and the full range of pre- and post-award grants and contracts management.

-The CEHS Community Outreach and Engagement Core convenes a Stakeholder Advisory Board (SAB) twice per year to share emerging research, to solicit feedback on research and outreach applications, and to have SAB members share highlights of their work and identify important issues facing North Carolina residents.
+The CEHS Community Engagement Core convenes a Stakeholder Advisory Board (SAB) twice per year to share emerging research, to solicit feedback on research and outreach applications, and to have SAB members share highlights of their work and identify important issues facing North Carolina residents.
 To facilitate greater dialogue and collaboration, we meet with smaller groups of SAB members on specific translational research activities.